 - Admission: If you are admitted to the MS ECE Field Degree option at UMass, you will receive a written offer letter with details and instructions on accepting the offer, paying the Program deposit and starting the program.

-- Tuition and fees payment: Following payment of the deposit, you must pay the following balances shown below by the posted payment deadline:June 17, 2017: $29,000
+- Tuition and fees payment: Following payment of the deposit, you must pay the following balances shown below by the posted payment deadline:August 21, 2017: $20,000

 You are responsible for paying the full invoice amount, including any banking or processing fees.
 UMass has the right to amend prices due to University actions, governmental actions, or other events beyond its control.

 - Cancellation, Change, Curtailment or Withdrawal: If you cancel your enrollment prior to your Program start date (see table below for the start date applicable to you) you may request a full refund of your deposit, tuition and fees, less any non-refundable fees.
-No refunds will be granted for the tuition and fees cost for the Summer 2017 term ($13,000).
 Starting in the Fall 2017 Semester, you may be eligible for the following program refunds:

 |Semester||First Day||Last Day 100% Refund||Last Day 80% Refund||Last Day 60% Refund||Last Day 40% Refund||Last Day 20% Refund||Begin 0% Refund|